alexmacarthur/power-plant/README.md

 ### Injecting Classes

-The `@inject()` decorator is needed to construct and assign class instances to class fields.
+The `@inject()` decorator is needed to construct and assign instances to class fields.

 ```ts
 class MyClass {